 (2) The Minister may authorise any officer in the Department to issue permits to explore.

-[Section 32 amended by No. 8 of 1940 s.
+[Section 32 amended: No. 8 of 1940 s.
 14.]

 33. Area of land for which permit may be issued

 The area of land for which a permit to explore may be issued shall comprise not less than one thousand square miles.